 - if rejects the paging restriction, shall include the EPS additional request result IE in the SERVICE ACCEPT message and set the Paging restriction decision to "paging restriction is rejected", and shall discard the received paging restriction.
-The MME shall delete any stored paging restriction for the UE and stop restricting paging.
+The MME shall delete any stored paging restriction for the UE and stop restricting paging; and

+shall initiate the release of the NAS signalling connection after the completion of the service request procedure.

 When the E-UTRAN fails to establish radio bearers for one or more EPS bearer contexts, then the MME shall locally deactivate the EPS bearer contexts corresponding to the failed radio bearers based on the lower layer indication from the E-UTRAN, without notifying the UE.

 If the UE is not using EPS services with control plane CIoT EPS optimization, the network shall consider the service request procedure successfully completed in the following cases: